Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "It is generally considered," here he hesitated briefly presumably over his wording, "impolite to ask a ghost about its death or its life before.
 Most ghosts remember very little.
 For some, what they do remember is painful.
 I would prefer to avoid that topic."

-Maddie blanched in horror.
+Maddie's stomach twisted with guilt.
 Ghosts were a collection of energies left behind after the death of a person.
 For those ghosts which were powered by anger or sorrow, their deaths would likely have been terrible.
-She was embarrassed for being so thoughtless as to ask Phantom about his life.
+Even though she knew Phantom wasn't human, she was still embarrassed for being so thoughtless as to ask Phantom about its past.
 At the same time, a small part of her desperately wanted to ask how Phantom had died.
 Instead she held her tongue and hoped Jack would have the sense to do the same.

 Phantom smiled at her somewhat sadly and, as if he could read her mind, said, "My death was an accident.
-My parents were scientists, and I ran afoul of one of their experiments.
+My parents were scientists, and I wasn't as careful as I could have been around one their experiments.
 There wasn't a body.
 I don't think they knew what happened to me."

 Maddie felt tears form in the corners of her eyes.
 She would feel awful if she lost one of her children like that.
-Danny and Jazz had been raised to be careful in a laboratory setting.
-But sometimes things just happened.
+She and Jack had raised Danny and Jazz to always use caution in a laboratory setting, but sometimes things just happened.

 "Our Danny had a lab accident," said Jack quietly.